Zeriabo/ZwashApp/README.md

 Usage:
 3. Mobile app: Consider developing a mobile app to provide a more convenient and user-friendly experience for your customers.
 4. Graphql Implemented.
+5. service provider User implementation and functions
+6. execute a wash

 TODO:

-service provider User implementation and functions

-push notifications
+Implement accouting for stations calculate the revenue push notifications

-execute a wash

 Rating system: Allow users to rate their experience with the car wash and the service they received.